 Partnership & Development Manager

 George serves as Current’s Partnership & Development Manager, where he focuses on creating new opportunities for engagement among Current’s diverse stakeholders, which include innovators, utilities, industry leaders, investors, researchers and NGOs.
 By growing Current’s community of members and collaborators, he enhances the organization’s reach, and improves its ability to create value and impact.
+Additionally, he serves as the Director of the Master of Science in Sustainable Management program at DePaul University, where he also teaches Management 515 - Sustainability Management.
 George has been working in marketing and business development for the better part of a decade, and prior to joining Current, he was the Director of Marketing at Urban Rivers, where he led their brand and PR efforts.
 In 2018, he concluded his MBA in Sustainable Management and Entrepreneurship at DePaul University, and he also has a BA in Anthropology and History from Purdue University.
 George is a sustainability evangelist and frequently speaks at local, national and international events and conferences, like Greenbuild and DIPMF.

-Preeti is a Communications Intern at Current, funded through DePaul University's Coleman Entrepreneurship Center's Summer Internship Program.
+Preeti is a Communications Intern at Current, originally funded through DePaul University's Coleman Entrepreneurship Center's Summer Internship Program.
 After working for over 20 years in corporate technology as a Systems Administrator, Project/Program Manager, and most recently as a Business Service Manager, Preeti took a break to follow her interests and develop herself through painting, volunteering, reading, and teaching.
-She decided to formalize her interest in sustainability and the environment and is currently pursuing a graduate degree in Sustainability Management at DePaul University.
+She decided to formalize her interest in sustainability and the environment and is currently pursuing a graduate degree in Sustainability Management at DePaul University's Kellstadt Graduate School of Business.
 Her future career interests lie in using her project management experience in natural resource management.
 She is PMP certified and holds undergraduate and graduate degrees in Computer Engineering from the University of Poona (India) and Southern Methodist University respectively.

 Tom is a Water Innovation Engineering Intern at Current, where he assists the team with research, analysis, project development, and tech database management.
 He is a Chicagoland native from Tinley Park and is currently studying Chemical Engineering at the Illinois Institute of Technology in Chicago.
 Tom is passionate about sustainability, particularly where it applies to the environment and quality of life.
 Prior to beginning his internship, Tom gained laboratory experience in electrochemistry and materials science, studying the effects of corrosion for industry applications, and played an active role in researching novel energy storage technologies at the university.